-This work was supported by the Center for Atmospheric Sciences and Earthquake Research (CATER 2012-6110), by the Korea Meteorological Administration Research and Development Program under Grant Weather Information Service Engine (WISE) project (153-3100-3133-302-350), and by the National Research Foundation of Korea (NRF) through a grant provided by the Korean Ministry of Education, Science & Technology (MEST) in 2013 (No. K201300037).
+This work was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education, Science and Technology (2013R1A1A2008558), by the Center for Atmospheric Sciences and Earthquake Research (CATER 2012-6110), and by the National Research Foundation of Korea (NRF) through a grant provided by the Korean Ministry of Education, Science & Technology (MEST) in 2011 (No. K1663000201107900).